 Will offset imported geometry on the X, Y, and Z planes by the specified values.
+If Move geometry to origin is checked, the geometry will be moved to the origin before being moved additionally by the Geometry Offset.

 Flatten so geometry lies in one plane